yamunariver/interview-j/README.md

 Interview Question: What can you do for us that other candidates can't?
 ---

+## How do you prioritise tasks when faced with multiple deadlines:

+1) I prioritize tasks based on deadlines, focusing on the most urgent first to ensure nothing is delayed:

+2) I always categorize tasks into urgent and important to tackle high-priority projects:

+3) I communicate with my team to understand project dependencies and adjust priorities accourdingly:

+4) I break down comlex projects into smaller, and manageable tasks, addressing the most time-sensitive onces initially:

+5) I regularly update my to-do list, reassessing priorities as deadlines approach to stay on track

 ## why have you chaned jobs so frequently:

 1) I change jobs frequent cleaned mycareer to explore different industries and roles but But i Have now identified my passion and seeing a long term commuitment in this field with your organization: